plkpiotr/stock-exchange-frontend/README.md

 - Add validation in `Formik`
 - Add validation of `up-to-date transactions`
 - Delete all `console.log()` in the project
+- Create components for repeating components, for example `Logo`,
+- Loading instead of Animation (animation for loading)

 Issues:
 - Error handling (500)